 - Purse the lips as if about to blow out the candles on a cake.

-- Breathe out very slowly through pursed lips for 4 to 6 seconds.
+- Breathe out very slowly through pursed lips for 4-6 seconds.

 A person can use pursed lip breathing during any activity that causes shortness of breath.
 Such activities can include exercise, standing up from a seat, or lifting something.
 More air can flow in and out of the lungs to help the body during these activities.

-It may take some time before the technique feels natural, but with regular practice, it can become comfortable.
-Even 5 to 10 minutes’ practice every day can be beneficial.
+It may take some time before the technique feels natural.
+However, with regular practice, it can become comfortable.
+Even 5-10 minute practice every day can be beneficial.